-Figure 4.11 Evidence of corrosion products filled in pores of FBE coating coating could resist the ingress of moisture for about three to four weeks.
+Figure 4.12 shows the variation of coating resistance of FBEC-ND coating, which is discussed in detail earlier (corresponding to Figure 4.10 and Figure 4.11).
+Figure 4.13 shows a schematic with the proposed 4-stage degradation mechanism for FBE coating when exposed to an alkaline solution with chlorides.
+Stage 1 is defined when $R_C$ was constant for a few weeks of exposure - indicating that the FBE coating could resist the ingress of moisture for about three to four weeks.
 The unfilled elliptical empty pores in the schematic represent that pore solution could not penetrate through the coating.
-Stage 2 is defined when R_C started to decrease and decreased to about half of the original value of R_C after 1st wet regime.
-During this stage, the corresponding schematic represents that pore solution (possibly with chlorides) may have penetrated through the FBE coating to some depth of the coating - resulting in the decrease in the R_C of FBE coating.
+Stage 2 is defined when $R_C$ started to decrease and decreased to about half of the original value of $R_C$ after 1st wet regime.
+During this stage, the corresponding schematic represents that pore solution (possibly with chlorides) may have penetrated through the FBE coating to some depth of the coating - resulting in the decrease in the $R_C$ of FBE coating.
 Then, when sufficient moisture and oxygen reach the steel surface, corrosion may initiate, and insoluble corrosion products may fill the pores at the S-C interface.
-Therefore, Stage 3 is defined with R_C starts to increase due to high electrical resistance offered by filling of insoluble corrosion products in pores of FBE coating (Wang and Gao 2016) [see Figure 4.11 (a)].
+Therefore, Stage 3 is defined with $R_C$ starts to increase due to high electrical resistance offered by filling of insoluble corrosion products in pores of FBE coating (Wang and Gao 2016) [see Figure 4.11 (a)].
 Subsequently, with further exposure when pore solution and chlorides reach the steel surface, corrosion may progress due to the solubility of corrosion products due to the presence of chlorides.
 These corrosion products may exert radial pressure on coating and may result in cracking.
-Therefore, Stage 4 is defined when R_C continues to decrease due to the increase in the interconnectivity of pores and cracks.
+Therefore, Stage 4 is defined when $R_C$ continues to decrease due to the increase in the interconnectivity of pores and cracks.